 Happy cats make happy owners

 We at Paws for Reflection are always amazed at how much there is to learn about cats.
 The more we know, the better cat parents we become.

-While cats can be the most loveable fur babies, they are the only animal that can live as a wild feral cat, but also dwell inside as a domesticated animal.
+While cats can be the most loveable fur babies, they are the only animal that can live as a wild feral cat but also dwell inside as domesticated animals.
 While cats chose to walk into our lives, they drew the line on how domesticated they would be.
 And they let you know where the line is.
 You as their human need to tune into where that line is, keeping in mind that line can change, depending upon their mood.